django-cms/django-cms/docs/how_to/contributing.rst

             context['placeholder'] = placeholder
             return context

-Writing a unit test for it will require us to test whether the return context object contains the declared attributes with the correct values.
+Writing a unit test for it will require us to test whether the returned ``context`` object contains the declared attributes with the correct values.

 We will start with a new class in an existing django CMS test module (``cms.tests.plugins`` in this case):